Paternoster lift: Safety

 Paternoster elevators are intended only for transporting people.
-Accidents have occurred when they have been misused for transporting bulky items, such as ladders or library trolleys.
-The risk involved is estimated as 30 times higher than conventional elevators.
-A representative of the Union of Technical Inspection Associations stated that Germany saw an average of one death per year prior to 2002, at which point many paternosters were made inaccessible to the general public.
+Accidents have occurred when they have been misused for transporting large items such as ladders or library trolleys.
+Their overall rate of accidents is estimated as 30 times higher than conventional elevators.
+A representative of the Union of Technical Inspection Associations stated that Germany saw an average of one death per year due to paternosters prior to 2002, at which point many of them were made inaccessible to the general public.

-Due to the higher dangers compared to conventional elevators, the construction of new paternosters is no longer allowed in many countries.
+Because the accident risk is much greater than for conventional elevators, the construction of new paternosters is no longer allowed in many countries.
 In 2012, an 81-year-old man was killed when he fell into the shaft of a paternoster in the Dutch city of The Hague.
 Elderly people, disabled people and children are most vulnerable.

-In September 1975, the paternoster in Newcastle University's Claremont Tower was taken out of service after a passenger was killed when a car left its guide rail at the top of its journey and forced the two cars ascending behind it into the winding room above.
+In September 1975, the paternoster in Newcastle University's Claremont Tower was temporarily taken out of service after a passenger was killed when a car left its guide rail at the top of its journey and forced the two cars ascending behind it into the winding room above.
 In October 1988 a second, non-fatal accident occurred in the same lift.
 A conventional lift replaced it in 1989–1990.